Zearalenone: Dermal exposure

 Zearalenone can permeate through the human skin.
 However, no significant hormonal effects are expected after dermal contact in normal agricultural or residential environments.

 Reproduction

 Zearalenone structure is similar to estrogens and α-zearalenol binds with an even greater affinity estrogen receptors, while β-zearalenol's affinity is lower than both the parent compound's and α-Zel's binding affinity.
 This identifies ZEN and its metabolites as xenoestrogens.
-The human and livestock exposure to ZEN through the diet poses health concern due to the onset of several sexual disorders and alterations in the development of sexual apparatus.
+The human and livestock exposure to ZEN through the diet poses health concern due to the onset of several sexual disorders and alterations in the development of sexual organs.
 There are reliable case reports of early puberty in girls chronically exposed to ZEN in various regions of the world.
 In mice, ZEN consumption was linked to a decline of potent sperm and egg cells, an increase to double-stranded breaks in DNA and activation of DNA repair mechanisms, followed by embryonic development challenges that reduced the viability of offspring.